andrewdavidmackenzie/andrewdavidmackenzie.github.io/_posts/_2021-01-08-all_features.md

 ```

 This work's nicely for development of multiple crates in parallel.
 Especially in the earlier
-days of a project when the interfaces between crates are not clear and very unstable and
+days of a project when the interfaces between crates are not clear and are unstable and
-you have to make changes to multiple crates at the same time.
+you have to make changes to multiple crates at the same time, and you don't want to be publishing
+lots of intermediate versions on crates.io while you work out how the crates fit together.

 There are still a few things you can find missing from cargo when using it in a workspace
-project, but not many and the number is decreasing over time as cargo developers fill in the gaps.
+project.
+But they are not many, and the number is decreasing over time as cargo developers fill in the gaps.

-I have multiple dependencies between crates within the workspace, and I even had to separate out some structs into another
+I have multiple dependencies between crates within the workspace, and I had to separate out some structs into a
-crate to avoid a cyclic dependency.
-This dependency hierarchy is three or more levels deep.
+new, shared, crate to avoid a cyclic dependency.
+The crate dependency hierarchy in my project alone
+is three or more levels deep.

 When publishing crates, and wishing published crates to use the updated version of the other
 crates they depend upon, this became a time consuming manual task, and a real PITA.